-Now that the season of sun and outdoor everything is finally approaching (even if our picnics must be socially distant this year), it’s time to whip out those heavy duty spatulas and dust off that grill.
-And no, we’re not just talking to the carnivores!
+Now that the season of sun and outdoor everything is winding down, everyone is gearing up to grill the best Labor Day grub they can—and not just the carnivores.
 In this golden age of faux-meat burgers and versatile produce, it’s easier than ever to pull off a plant-based grilling bonanza.
-And with meat scarce on many grocery store shelves, even omnivores may find themselves having to grill vegetarian BBQ recipes more often this summer.
+And with many of us needing to save money and wanting to eat healthier, even omnivores may find themselves having to grill vegetarian BBQ recipes more often this summer.

 Luckily, there are lots of delicious options!
 Before we get into what to grill, though, let’s talk prep and tips for speedier eating.
 When getting your ingredients together, cut up bigger produce like summer squash into smaller pieces and pre-cook thicker ones like potatoes and carrots.
 This’ll help lower cooking time and make sure that more surface area gets directly exposed to heat, amping up caramelization and char.

 To avoid messy grates and torn up food, oil is your friend—but don’t go overboard.
 For most vegetables, just a thin coat is more than enough (and will save you from scary oil splatters).
 Lastly, once the food hits the grill, minimize flipping (once is ideal) for maximum flavor.
 Trust us, patience pays off.

 Ready to plan your menu?
 We rounded up the best of plant-based burgers, grill-friendly vegetables, and surprising dishes that will elevate your vegetarian barbecue game.